OFAI/million-post-corpus/README.md

 ## Acknowledgments

-This research was partially funded by the Google Digital News Initiative (https://www.digitalnewsinitiative.com).
+This research was partially funded by the [Google Digital News Initiative](https://www.digitalnewsinitiative.com).
 We thank Der Standard and their moderators for the interesting collaboration and the annotation of the presented corpus.
 The GPU used for this research was donated by [NVIDIA](https://developer.nvidia.com/academic_gpu_seeding).